M-Jas/phase-0/week-3/chrome-devtools/positioning-reflection.md

 Margin: is the space around the element as a whole.
 Border: is the edge of that element or the barrier wall keeping the content in.
 Padding is the gap/space between the element(content)  and the border.

 ###What was your impression of this challenge overall? (love, hate, and why?)
 I love the Chrome DevTools after I figured out how to move all the contents on accident.
-As I stated before I really need help with the Ideas of Positioning. this is going to save me a great deal of time and it is cool.
+Around the 4th img the project got harder to place the elements, and two later we figured out how to move the elements.
+We could have changed the ones that did not look good, but I wanted to show the progess that happen.As I stated before I really need help with the Ideas of Positioning. this is going to save me a great deal of time and it is cool.